Ministers Bridge Coverage

 If you do not want to continue coverage for yourself or eligible family members after your service ends, you do not need to do anything.

-• Pastor’s Participation: You will receive one month of medical coverage and three months of death benefits at no cost to you or your employer.
+• Congregational Pastors Package or Transitional Pastor’s Participation: You will receive one month of medical coverage and one month of death benefits coverage at no cost to you or your employer.

-Keep in mind, however, if you do not enroll for transitional participation, you may not be eligible to enroll in medical continuation through the Board of Pensions later.
-In addition, you may not be eligible for retiree death benefits.
-Call the Board at 800-773-7752 (800-PRESPLAN) (TTY: 711) for details.
+Keep in mind, however, if you do not enroll for Ministers Bridge Coverage, you may not be eligible to enroll in medical continuation through the Board of Pensions later.
+Call the Board at 800-PRESPLAN (800-773-7752) (TTY: 711) for details.